IF Sylvia

-IF Sylvia is a Swedish football club based in Norrköping.
-The club, formed on 19 May 1922, plays in the fourth tier of Swedish football, Division 2.
-The club is affiliated to the Östergötlands Fotbollförbund.
+IF Sylvia was a Swedish football club based in Norrköping.
+The club formed on 19 May 1922, and played as high as the second highest division in Swedish football, Superettan, in 2000–2003 and 2007.
+The club was affiliated to the Östergötlands Fotbollförbund.

 In the early years, the club was also playing bandy and other sports.

-In March 2013, IF Sylvia and IFK Norrköping started a cooperation where Sylvia will act as a nursery for youth player from IFK.
-Sylvia will also be able to loan players from IFK at short notice.
+In March 2013, IF Sylvia and IFK Norrköping started a cooperation where Sylvia would act as a nursery for youth players from IFK Norrköping.
+Sylvia would also be able to loan players from IFK Norrköping at short notice.

+At an annual meeting in October 2025, it was decided that the club should seek a merger with Lindö FF, which in practice meant that Sylvia would be dissolved as its own club.
+In February 2026, the Swedish Football Association decided to transfer Sylvia's place in Division 2 to Lindö FF.